 - 3 tablespoons golden syrup

-- 1/2 cup (60g) dried cranberries plus a few more for the top
+- ½ cup dried cranberries, 60g, plus a few more for the top

-- 1/3 cup (50g) chopped pistachios plus a few more for the top
+- ⅓ cup chopped pistachios, 50g, plus a few more for the top

 - zest of 1 orange

-- Line a 9×9 baking pan with greaseproof or parchment paper and set aside.
+- Line a 8x8 baking pan with greaseproof or parchment paper and set aside.

 - Place the chocolate, butter and golden syrup into a medium heavy-based saucepan.
 Heat over a low heat, stirring frequently, until fully melted.
 Take care not to overheat this - it should only be warm, not hot.
 I usually remove the pan from the heat before everything is melted and let it continue to melt in the residual heat.10 ounces dark chocolate (60-70% cocoa solids), ½ cup salted butter, 3 tablespoons golden syrup

 - Place the ginger nuts into a large freezer bag and bash them with a rolling pin until you have a chunky rubble - ensure you have some large pieces as well as crumbs.7 ounces ginger nuts/ginger snaps

-- Stir the ginger nuts into the chocolate mixture, followed by the mini marshmallows, dried cranberries, chopped pistachios and orange zest.
+- Stir the ginger nuts into the just warm chocolate mixture, followed by the mini marshmallows, dried cranberries, chopped pistachios and orange zest.
 Mix well.2 cups mini marshmallows, ½ cup dried cranberries, ⅓ cup chopped pistachios, zest of 1 orange

 - Pour the rocky road mixture into the prepared pan and place in the fridge whilst you get the topping ready.